jasminb/jsonapi-converter/README.md

 Resolve attribute is used to instruct the library on how to handle server responses where resource relationships are not provided in `included` section but are rather returned as `type` and `id` combination.

-Library has a support for registering global and typed relationship resloves which are used to resolve unresolved relationships.
+Library has a support for registering global and typed relationship resolves which are used to resolve unresolved relationships.
 Resolving a relationship means using provided `links` attribute to perform additional `HTTP` request and get the related object using the link provided.

 Relationship resolver interface has a single method: